The Board Game Design Course

 Why great art & graphic design are so important for your Kickstarter campaign

-I hope you’re beginning to understand that there is no one magical silver bullet.
-There are many different things that you will need to try to get eyeballs on your campaign.
+Given all the options available, you can probably appreciate that there is no one magical silver bullet that’s going to make your campaign successful.
+There are many different things that you will need to try to get eyeballs on your game.

 Today, I’m going to talk about something that is crucial though: what your game looks like.